lucidly-finance/documentation/src/gauges.md

 - Immediate withdrawal - as vaults could be closed anytime through users or liquidation.
 - High smart contract security - only highly proven staking opportunities can be utilized.

-veLCD allocated to each gauge is referred to as it's "gauge weight".
+bLCD(bonded LUCID) allocated to each gauge is referred to as it's "gauge weight".
 Voters can distribute their voting power across multiple gauges or just one gauge.